ZachJMoore/passeljs/README.md

             ]
         }
     },
-    // specifies which functions to expose globally on this.exposedComponentFunctions exposeFunctions:{
+    // specifies which functions to expose and be accessed through 'const { exposedComponentFunctions } = require("passeljs")'
+    exposeFunctions:{
                 options: {
                     include: [
                         {
-                            key: "doSomethingElse" //key of function on class. will be automatically bound }
+                            key: "doSomething" //key of function. will be automatically bound.
+                        }
                     ]
                 }